Daily Jobs › Project Management

 Conducting an FMEA ensures that all potential causes of a problem are considered during an investigation and that corrective actions are prioritized based on the level of risk involved.
 This is beneficial because the investigation team can fix problems based on the severity level.
 However, this approach might not be suitable for all root cause analysis investigations because the method is only as good as the investigation team’s.
 For example, problems beyond the team’s knowledge may go undetected, meaning the root cause is never identified.

-❓ How To Conduct a Root Cause Investigation
+How to Effectively Conduct a Root Cause Investigation

 To conduct an effective root cause investigation, there are a few key things to be mindful of: